 For men experiencing erectile dysfunction, however, Kegels can be a boon for sex.
-A study of 55 men, average age 59, found that those who performed kegel exercises in addition to making healthy lifestyle changes such as getting more exercise, losing weight, and cutting back on booze had significantly better erectile function after three months than those who only made lifestyle changes.
-In fact, because the results were so impressive, they put all the guys on a Kegel routine for the next three months.
-Then after six months, with their strengthened pelvic floor muscles, 40 percent of the men attained normal erectile function.
+A study of 55 men, of an average age of 59, found that those who performed Kegel exercises in addition to making healthy lifestyle changes such as getting more exercise, losing weight, and cutting back on booze had significantly better erectile function after three months than those who only made lifestyle changes.
+In fact, because the results were so impressive, the researchers put all the guys on a Kegel routine for the next three months.
+Then, after six months, with their strengthened pelvic floor muscles, 40% of the men attained normal erectile function.

-There is another group of men who truly can benefit from Kegels: those whose pelvic floor muscles have been impacted by a prostate procedure, for example, or men living with Parkinson’s disease or another condition that hinders muscle control.
-The pelvic floor muscles can also become weaker with age, so guys in their 60s, 70s and beyond who can’t control their bladders or bowels might be helped by kegel exercises.
+There is another group of men who truly can benefit from Kegels: those whose pelvic floor muscles have been impacted by a medical condition, such as a prostate procedure, Parkinson’s disease, or another condition that hinders muscle control.
+The pelvic floor muscles can also become weaker with age, so guys in their 60s, 70s, and beyond who can’t control their bladders or bowels might be helped by Kegel exercises.

 “Also, if you are very overweight, you’ll have a lot of intraabdominal pressure that may be forcing things down, which can cause problems with your bladder and other organs,” Brahmbhatt says.
 “But if that’s the case, you’d be much better off focusing on losing weight than on strengthening your pelvic floor muscles.”